thearyadev/MSRF/README.md

   - "Please verify your security information".
 This will require you to click a button to confirm, which will block the program from running on your account.

 If other errors are occurring, you can use debugging mode to determine why those issues are arising.

+### Updates
+When the program gets updated, it will reveal an update prompt.
+It is important to keep this app up to date, to prevent your account from getting banned.

+This project currently has no update/installer.
+It is just a zipped folder with an executable in it.
+To copy your accounts over, copy the `accounts.sqlite` file to the directory that contains the updated files.

 ## Contributing